Driver Education Logo

 • Drive log demonstrating number of hours driven during the day and night (if completed)

-To start this process, call our office to complete the intake process.
-The intake process triggers an email containing a link to the Out-of-State Permit Transfer Form Portal.
-Once the documents are submitted, our team will review the documents and draft a Permit Transfer Letter.
+Use this form to start the process.
+Once the form is submitted, our team will review the form and draft a Permit Transfer Letter.
 The letter contains next steps for students and families and will need to be printed and brought to the DMV to transfer the permit.

 If a student fails, the Driver Training Permit is no longer valid.
 The driver education program will mail the permit to the DMV.
 The student will need to purchase a new Driver Training Permit and take another driver education course.